Frequently asked questions

 Can I have people to stay?

-Yes, many of our residents have their grandchildren for sleep-overs regularly.
+Yes, many of our residents have their grandchildren for sleepovers regularly.
 You are welcome to have someone stay for up to 28 days.
-If your guest would like to stay longer you are required to seek the permission of Sirovilla management.
+If your guest would like to stay longer, you are required to seek the permission of Sirovilla management.

 Can I have a pet live with me at Sirovilla?

-Sirovilla recognises that pets contribute to the health and wellbeing of residents.
-There is extensive research which proves that pets have a positive effect in responsible households.
 Residents may request approval from Sirovilla to keep one small pet in units that have a courtyard that is suitable for pets.
-Approval for pets is subject to the Sirovilla Pet Policy.
+Approval and regulations for keeping a pet are subject to the Sirovilla Pet Policy.

 Who maintains the Sirovilla gardens?